-The tenant may request to reschedule a hearing on a one-time basis.
-Should the complainant need to reschedule a second time, they may do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
-Good cause, is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
-Requests to reschedule a hearing must be made orally or in writing prior to the hearing date.
+The tenant may request to reschedule a hearing once.
+Should the tenant need to reschedule a second time, they may only do so for good cause, or if needed as a reasonable accommodation for a person with disabilities.
+Good cause is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
+Requests to reschedule a hearing must be made orally or in writing at least one day prior to the hearing date.